Climate neutral agriculture in Denmark

 Model: TIMES

-PhD-course at DTU in energy modelling
+PhD-course in energy modelling

 Throughout the 3-week course, the students gained knowledge of